-- 10. Drill two 5mm diameter holes completely through the rear of the chassis for the Red LED (Light Emitting Diode) Safety Lights.
+- 8. Drill two 4.5mm diameter holes completely through the back of the chassis for the Red LED (Light Emitting Diode) Safety Lights.
 Counterbore from the inside with a 7mm drill to a depth of 5mm.
 Countersink the outside to increase the angle of view of the LED. - Hint: Wrap some masking tape round the 7mm drill bit 5mm from the end to tell you when you have reached the correct depth from the inside.